freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 450.1

 You may have noticed that the code you added disappeared from the json file.
 Your changes were added on the `feat/add-create-table-reference` branch so they don't exist on this branch.
-Check the log of the main branch.
+Check the log of the main branch, use the `--oneline` flag again.

 #### HINTS

-- Type `git log` into the terminal and press enter
+- Type `git log --oneline` into the terminal and press enter
 - Make sure you are in your `sql_reference` repo folder
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there